AndersonUyekita/getting-and-cleaning-data/Week 1/README.md

 ***
 #### Deliverables

-* :computer: Swirl
+* :computer: Swirl: There is no swirl assignment this week.
 * [:pencil: Quiz 1](./getting_and_cleaning_data_quiz_1.md)

 ***

-This week the videos have covered:
+Videos covered this week:

 * Raw and Processed Data
 * Components of Tidy Data